If you consider starting an LLC in Maine, this blog post will outline the process and help your business.

 Most LLCs have a default tax status of "disregarded entity" for income tax purposes, which means that the LLC is disregarded as an entity separate from its owner for federal filing and reporting purposes.
 Therefore, any profits or losses are reported directly on their owners' personal federal returns.

-Generally, single-member LLCs are taxed like sole proprietorships, while multi-member LLCs – those who have two or more members – pay taxes similar to partnerships.
+Generally, single-member LLCs are taxed like sole proprietorship companies, while multi-member LLCs – those who have two or more members – pay taxes similar to partnerships.

 Maine LLC FAQs